dodona-edu/dodona-edu.github.io/nl/guides/creating-a-judge/README.md

 ### Output

 The `run` executable should output JSON to _stdout_, which will be interpreted by the Feedback Renderer to form the feedback table.
 There are two output schemas available: full and partial.
 "Full" should output a single JSON object at the end of its judgement.
-"Partial" should output multiple small JSON objects during it's run, describing its progress.
+"Partial" should output multiple small JSON objects during its run, describing its progress.

 #### Full output